 The counseling curriculum is based on the educational standards as set forth by the National Board for Certified Counselors.
 Students who successfully complete their course work will be eligible to take the National Counselor Examination for Licensure and Certification.
 Upon passing the exam, students will be board-eligible counselors.

-Prospective students for the Master of Arts in Clinical and Mental Health Counseling must meet departmental admissions requirements and procedures in addition to those of the School of Graduate Studies and Research.
+Prospective students for the Master of Arts in Clinical Mental Health Counseling must meet departmental admissions requirements and procedures in addition to those of the School of Graduate Studies and Research.
 Prospective students should contact the department to determine these requirements.
 Applicants are required to attend an admissions workshop as the final step in the admissions process.
-Workshops are held twice a year, and applicants should contact the department to obtain the dates of workshops and deadlines for completed applications to be received by the School of Graduate Studies and Research.
+Applicants should contact the department to obtain the dates of deadlines for completed applications to be received by the School of Graduate Studies and Research.